sidprasad/RewriteVerificationSystem/equality_checker/README.txt

 	If constants are of the form (X,Y), they must be expressed as null-ary operators.

 Terminating rules are expressed as follows:
 	%Rule
 	1 * X = X
-	%Equality Checker 3 representation.
+	%rwthree representation.
 	pred(t(('*', N), [t(1, []), X]), X).

 Non terminating rules are expressed as follows:
 	%Rule
 	X + Y = Y + X
-	%Equality Checker 3 representation.
+	%rwthree representation.
 	pred( t(('+', N), [X, Y]), t(('+', N_), [Y, X])) :- N > 0, N_ is N-1.

 Example files of rules can be found in the ExampleRules directory.

 4. Building trees
 --------------
-Equality Checker 3 allows the user the flexibility of providing terms in linear mathematical notation or as trees.
+rwthree allows the user the flexibility of providing terms in linear mathematical notation or as trees.

 The -t flag should be used when providing terms in tree form.